No-Regret Bayesian Recommendation to Homogeneous Users: Preliminary

-When \Receiver's utility function $\RUtility(\cdot,\cdot)$ is unknown, the standard revelation principle fails.
+When the \Receiver's utility function $\RUtility(\cdot,\cdot)$ is unknown, the standard revelation principle fails.
 As a consequence, restricting to binary signal space (e.g., \{``recommended'', ``not recommended''\}) is \emph{not} without loss of generality.
 Nonetheless, as we formally show later, restricting to the subclass of signaling schemes with binary signal space does not hurt the optimal regret.
-We now formally define such signaling schemes as follows. \begin{definition} A \emph{direct signaling scheme} $\scheme:[\totalstate]\rightarrow\stochastic(\cA)$ is a mapping from state into probability distributions over action recommended to \Receiver. \end{definition} With slight abuse of notation, for every direct signaling scheme $\scheme$, we use $\scheme(\realizedstatei) \triangleq\scheme(\realizedstatei,1)$ and thus $\scheme(\realizedstatei,0) \equiv 1 - \scheme(\realizedstatei)$.
-When facing a direct signaling scheme $\scheme$, \Receiver\ takes the action that maximizes her expected utility given her posterior.
-We say $\scheme$ is \emph{persuasive} if the \Receiver\ takes action 1 as long as action 1 is recommended by signaling scheme $\scheme$.
+We now formally define such signaling schemes as follows. \begin{definition} A \emph{direct signaling scheme} $\scheme$ is a mapping from states into probability distributions over actions recommended to the \Receiver. \end{definition} With slight abuse of notation, for every direct signaling scheme $\scheme$, we use $\scheme(\realizedstatei) \triangleq\scheme(\realizedstatei,1)$ and thus $\scheme(\realizedstatei,0) \equiv 1 - \scheme(\realizedstatei)$.
+When facing a direct signaling scheme $\scheme$, the \Receiver\ takes the action that maximizes his expected utility given his posterior.
+We say a signaling scheme $\scheme$ is \emph{\IC} if the \Receiver\ takes action 1 as long as action 1 is recommended by the signaling scheme $\scheme$.
 The proofs of \Cref{lem:persuasive costState}, \Cref{lem:persuasive check correctness} and \Cref{lem:persuasive check regret} are deferred to \Cref{apx:proofs in prelim}.